 Sara Galindo faithfully attends the most important Fashion Weeks in Latin America, where she takes every opportunity to establish relationships with the designers behind the most popular clothes and accessories.
 So, every time you visit KM 33 you will find new creative pieces.

-Among the most popular items in the Punta de Mita shop are KM 33’s own line of hats, as well as exclusive handmade designs, with a colorful Mexican touch.
+Among the most popular items in the Punta de Mita shop are KM 33’s line of hats and those from Summer Romero (handmade designs by Mazahua artisans), with a colorful Mexican touch.
 Other items augmenting this astute selection include Robert August surfboards, aromatic candles and Arquiste perfumes, as well as tables and hammocks made in Tulum.

 While Punta de Mita holds exclusive purchase options for several years, KM 33 has arrived to establish a new standard by offering a world created by the most promising names in the Latin American fashion industry.
 You can learn more about the boutique on Instagram: @km33tulum or their website: km33tulum.com.